frank-lsf/lsf-homepage/content/authors/lsf/_index.md

   - Visitors
 ---

-I am a first-year PhD student in computer science at the [RISELab](https://rise.cs.berkeley.edu/) at UC Berkeley.
+I am a PhD student in computer science at the [RISELab](https://rise.cs.berkeley.edu/) at UC Berkeley.
 My current research interest is in machine learning and data systems.

 I started at Berkeley in 2019.
-Before that, I worked in the Big Code team at Facebook for two years where I applied machine learning techniques to build assistants that help developers write code.
+Before that, I worked in the Big Code team at Facebook where I applied machine learning techniques to build assistants that help developers write code.
 I received my bachelor's degree in computer science and statistics from UChicago in 2017.